sheliak/galah_tools/README.md

 #GALAH TOOLS PACKAGE
-Galah tools package is a python module enabling an easy acces to GALAH spectra and some products.
-It also includes several useful tools for manipulating and analysing the spectra.
+Galah tools package is a python module enabling an easy access to GALAH spectra and some products.
+It also includes several useful tools for manipulating and analyzing the spectra.

 ##Download